thetakingsissue-lang/asset-review-tool/ai-compliance-checker-system-architecture-v4.md

 **Current state:** Fully functional MVP ready for pilot clients.
 Supports image uploads, real-time AI analysis via OpenAI GPT-4o, database-driven guidelines with visual reference images, submission tracking, and ghost mode for onboarding validation.

 **NEW in v4:** Reference images feature allows admins to upload example images that the AI uses as visual references when analyzing submissions.
 Dramatically improves accuracy for logo recognition and visual compliance checking.

+**SECURITY UPDATE in v4.1 (Dec 30, 2025):** Storage bucket secured with private access and signed URLs.
+All file access now uses temporary signed URLs with 1-hour expiration, preventing unauthorized access to uploaded assets and reference images.

 ---